shadow-cs/delphi-leakcheck/README.md

 ## Setup ##

 * Add `LeakCheck` as the first unit in the project
-* Optionally add `LeakCheck.Utils` unit to your project if you want to enable class detection on Posix (or if you want to use any of its utility functions)
+* Optionally add `LeakCheck.Utils` unit to your project if you want to enable class detection on Posix (or if you want to use any of its utility functions, on mobile you need to add `External\Backtrace\Source` to your search path)
 * Enable `ReportMemoryLeaksOnShutdown`
 * Run the app